Thomas-S-B/visualee/README.md

 Why not using java-reflection?

 Early versions used java reflection to examine the java-classes, but i decided against it and prefer a simple scan of the source-files, because:
-- it's possible to visualize even not compilable code (at the beginning of developing or in emergency cases)
+- it's possible to visualize even not compilable code (useful at the beginning of developing or in emergency cases)
 - it's easier to implement visualee to other languages
 - much less trouble with plugin-configuration, because the classes must be loadable (cue: „absent code...“, implemenation of the EE-Satck must be included).